glasnt/talks/2019_05_PyConUS.podium/slides.md

 ???

-from there, we have to use the primative convert function to use our palette only.

-This isn't a typo: there is a convert function ont he image object itself, but this is the C-level convert function.
-I haven't found a better way to do this functionality, although I do have some activity upstream in pillow to try and resolve this.

-You may have noticed another issue here, tho
+from here, we can set the palette of our original source image to the palette of the image we just created.

 --

 <pre><code class="python">>>> palette_image = get_palette_image(palette)</code></pre>

+???

+we get our image from our previously defined function.

 --
 <pre><code class="python">>>> _im = im.im.convert("P", 0, palette_image.im)</code></pre>

+???

+then we convert our image to use the palette we're previously defined.

+(And yes, that's not a typo, we're having to use the primative convert version to force our palette in place. )

 --

 <pre><code class="python">>>> return im._new(_im).convert("RGB")</code></pre>

+???

+and then we use our image primative and convert it into a regular image, converting it back to RGB while re'we're at it.

 ---
 class: title
-## Problem: 256
+## Issue: 256
 ???

+We have another issue tho.

-pillow palette limited to 256 colours.
+Pillow palettes are limited to 256 colours.

 We have 100 colours in our Wool palette, so that's fine, we only define 100 colours, right?

 ---
 class: title
-## Problem: 256 exactly.
+## Issue: 256 exactly.
 ???

 Well, no.